learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-05-29-docker-and-databases.md

 comments: true
 author_name: Jan
 ---
 So lately you read about volumes, sharing data and achieving persistence when working with ephemeral Docker containers.
 In the following blogpost we use this knowledge to build a dockerized web application.
-You will learn, how to compose the single tiers and what is a good way to link the single containers together.
+You will learn, how to compose the single tiers and how to to link the single containers together.
 <!--more-->

 ##Introduction
-The task is to *containerize* a web application using Docker and achieving persistence with ephemeral containers.
-For this purpos we created a sample project to illustrate that, the pitfalls and the solution.
+The task is to *containerize* a web application using Docker and achieve persistence with ephemeral containers.
+For this purpose we created a sample project to illustrate that, the pitfalls and the solution.
 The source code can be found [on Github](https://github.com/learning-continuous-deployment/java-mongodb-sample).
 You will recognize, that the sample is super basic, because we wanted to minimize distractions.
 It uses Java for the business logic and the connection to a MongoDB, which functions as datastore.
 All descriptions, path names and so on refer to the used technologies, but we tried to keep it as unspecific as possible.

 ##Solution Idea